 Catherine Kearns’ research examines the intersections between social and environmental change in Mediterranean landscapes during the Iron Age period.
-Her first book project, Unruly Landscapes: Environment and Society on Ancient Cyprus, analyzes the emergence of Archaic communities on the island of Cyprus through their land use practices, rural economies, and experiences with changing climates.
+Her first book project, The Rural Landscapes of Archaic Cyprus: An Archaeology of Environmental and Social Change, analyzes the emergence of Archaic communities on the island of Cyprus through their land-use practices, rural economies, and experiences with changing climates.
 In addition to her work in landscape archaeology, she also studies environmental history, urbanism and hinterlands, and concepts of space and place in antiquity.
 These themes recur throughout her course offerings, such as “The Greek Countryside,” which explores textual and material evidence for social and economic practices in the hinterlands of the classical polis.
 In recent years she has co-directed fieldwork on Cyprus through the Kalavasos and Maroni Built Environments Project, using geophysics, field survey, excavation and geospatial analysis to identify Iron Age rural settlements, for which she has been awarded ACLS, Loeb Classical Library Foundation and university grants.

 - Kearns, C. and S.W.
 Manning, eds.
 (2019) New Directions in Cypriot Archaeology.
 Ithaca, NY: Cornell University Press.